68thandMaine/Code-Review-3/README.md

 Known Bugs:

-As of 1:13pm 10/26 the app will work only up to the number 10 before the app loses the ability to recognize if a number contains a zero or a one.
+As of 3:48 on 10/26 the function will return all of the expected outputs except for position 0.
+The rules for the app state that the any number containing 0 must display beep.
+Right now number 0 is printed as "I'm sorry...." because 0 % 3 === 0 is true.

 Setup: